International Tourism Management MSc - 2022/3

 - Students starting the programme in September will undertake Research Methods ( MANM386-15 credits) during semester 1 rather than semester 2.

-- Strategic Tourism Management (MANM146) includes £30 additional cost for possible field visits.
+- STRATEGY AND INNOVATION IN THE TOURISM ECOSYSTEM Strategic Tourism Management (MANM557) includes £30 additional cost for possible field visits.

 Opportunities for placements / work related learning / collaborative activity